syncfusion-content/maui-docs/MAUI/StepProgressBar/accessibility.md

 ---
 layout: post
-title: Accessibility in .NET MAUI Calendar Control | Syncfusion
+title: Accessibility in .NET MAUI StepProgressBar Control | Syncfusion
-description: Learn here all about the accessibility features of Syncfusion .NET MAUI Calendar (SfCalendar) control.
+description: Learn here all about the accessibility features of Syncfusion .NET MAUI StepProgressBar (SfStepProgressBar) control.
 platform: maui
-control: SfCalendar
+control: SfStepProgressBar
 documentation: ug
 ---

-# Accessibility in .NET Maui SfCalendar
+# Accessibility in .NET Maui SfStepProgressBar

-Enhance .NET MAUI Calendar's accessibility with a user-friendly design, ensuring inclusive features for seamless navigation and usability for all users.
+Enhance .NET MAUI StepProgressBar's accessibility with a user-friendly design, ensuring inclusive features for seamless navigation and usability for all users.
 Please find the table of elements along with their formats and examples.

 <table>
 <tr>